AmbryN/crypto-trading-bot/Readme.md

 To use the bot, you will need to :
 * Copy the repository
-* Create a `var.js` file at the root with the following content
+* Create a `var.js` file at the root which will hold your Binance Keys :
 ```
 const apiKey = 'YOUR_BINANCE_API_KEY';
 const apiSecret = 'YOUR_BINANCE_SECRET_KEY';